Talking to your partner about your mental health

 talking-to-your-partner-about-your-mental-health-thumbanail

 Discussing and looking after your mental health in a relationship is important, for both you and your partner.
 Treating your own mental health like a secret can bring a lot of stress, and may make your symptoms worse.
-By being open with your partner, you can build a stronger relationship through open communication and by naming your condition.
+By being upfront with your partner, you can build a stronger relationship through open communication and by naming your condition.

 If you are in a relationship and struggle with your mental health, you may be unsure about bringing up how you’ve been feeling with your partner.
 Here are some ways to start the conversation.